Calophyllum brasiliense: Description

 It is an evergreen tree growing to 20–50 m tall, with a trunk up to 1.8 m diameter, and a dense, rounded crown.
 The leaves are opposite, 6.3–12.5 cm long and 3.2–6.3 cm broad, elliptic to oblong or obovate, leathery, hairless, glossy green above, paler below, with an entire margin.
 The flowers are 10–13 mm diameter, with four white sepals (two larger, and two smaller), and one to four white petals smaller than the sepals; the flowers are grouped in panicles 2.5–9 cm long.
 The fruit is a globular drupe 25–30 mm diameter.

 Habitat

 It is very common in Brazil, from Santa Catarina to Pará, and also in Pantanal and Amazon forest; also common in Paraguay, Peru, Bolivia, Colombia, Venezuela, Mexico, Belize, Guatemala, Nicaragua, Costa Rica, Panama, Puerto Rico, Trinidad and Tobago, the Dominican Republic and Cuba.
-It occurs between sea level and 1200 meters, many times in pure stands (this capacity in uncommon in tropical hardwood trees).
+It occurs between sea level and 1200 meters, many times in pure stands (this capacity is uncommon in tropical hardwood trees).
 Its natural dispersion occurs by water and fishes, monkeys and mainly by bats.